 Whether you're familiar with Quadency or follow crypto in general, you've probably heard the term 'API Trading.'
 APIs are used everywhere in today's world of digital assets, but not many investors know what they are or how powerful they can be for crypto trading.

-So in today's article we break down how they work at the most basic level, and will also introduce you to API trading.
+So in today's article we break down how they work at the most basic level, and will also introduce you to cryptocurrency API trading.

 API stands for Application Programming Interface.
 Most simply, it's a standard way for two systems to communicate with each other.
 You can imagine an API as a server that takes your order at the restaurant and tells the chef how you'd like your meal — who then also brings it to you from the kitchen when ready.

 In two words: a lot!
 You may not realize, it but you're probably using dozens of services right now that rely on APIs.
 Here's a few common examples:

 Many travelers start their booking process with services like Skyscanner or Kayak to find the best fares.
 These services rely heavily on APIs to function - such as those needed to extract flight data like price, seats available, schedules, etc. in real time from various airlines.
 This allows them to compare hundreds of airline offers simultaneously to show you the best deal for your preferred travel.

 If you live in or near a city, no doubt you have used apps like Uber, Lyft, or Grab to book a taxi.
 These services depend on GPS + mapping technology to match their drivers and customers in real time.
 This is often made possible through the Google Maps API - which also provides data to calculate directions, distances, and pricing.
 Without these API connections, each of these apps would have to create their own mapping systems!

 In crypto, you'll often come across public APIs that are used to provide real-time market data.
 Services from cryptocurrency tax apps to portfolio trackers allow for aggregating this public data - including an digital asset's price, trading volume on said asset, and much more - from multiple exchanges.